-Imagine you're a grade 9 student...
+Imagine you're a high school student...

 Today, in science class, your teacher introduces a new unit.
 Together with your peers, you enter the Nature Labs online portal, but rather than learning through a unified text, you each get to choose a story – an animal – through which you want to learn.
 Your best friend selects the quirky Rocky River bighorn sheep herd.
 But bears speak to you and you decide on the story of grizzly bear 126.

 Immediately you’re transported into this animal's world, being taken on a narrative-driven, multi- media journey – through the lens of your subject – that immerses you into the life of 126, a metaphor for Canadian biodiversity.
 This more-than- a-documentary brings your animal to life through a mix of video and writing and imagery and makes you rethink what you know about this species and the interconnectedness of your animal to those animals your peers have chosen to learn through.
 Most importantly, you understand the unit you’re about to study is more than just dry definitions; you understand its real-world connection.

 As you leave your story, you enter into your own online ecosystem, a place where resources have been curated for you to explore and learn about the themes of today’s lesson; a place that will be your home for the duration of the unit.
 Unlike your one-dimensional textbook, you realize this digital classroom appeals to the different learning styles of everyone around you: Info-graphics and detailed maps, media videos and articles with analysis, podcast-style interviews with experts, and interactive virtual presentations and field trips all help relate your animal back to the overarching class lesson.